What Animal Care and Service Workers Do

 Kennel attendants care for pets, often overnight, in place of owners.
 They clean cages and dog runs and feed, exercise, and play with animals.
 Experienced attendants also may provide basic healthcare, bathe animals, and attend to other basic grooming needs.

-Nonfarm animal caretakers typically work with cats and dogs in animal shelters or rescue leagues.
-All caretakers attend to the basic needs of animals and may have administrative duties, such as keeping records, answering questions from the public, educating visitors about pet health, and screening people who want to adopt an animal.
-Experienced caretakers may have more responsibilities, such as helping to vaccinate or euthanize animals alongside a veterinarian.
+Animal shelter attendants typically work with cats and dogs in animal shelters or rescue leagues.
+These attendants take care of the animals’ basic needs and may have administrative duties, such as keeping records, answering questions from the public, educating visitors about pet health, and screening people who want to adopt an animal.
+Experienced attendants may have more responsibilities, such as helping to vaccinate or euthanize animals alongside a veterinarian.

 Pet sitters look after animals while the pet owner is away.
 Most pet sitters feed, walk, and play with pets daily.
 They go to the pet owner’s home, allowing the pet to stay in its familiar surroundings and follow its routine.
 Experienced pet sitters also may bathe, groom, or train pets.
 Pet sitters typically watch over dogs, but some also take care of cats and other pets.